aarnavshah12/Disease-Predictor/README.md

 ## Acknowledgements

-- Thank you to the contributors of the project.
 - Inspired by various open-source disease prediction projects.
+- This project isn't 100% accurate due to the limitation of training and testing data.
+Therefore, it is still being worked on.

 ## Contact